tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-is-coming-soon/index.md

 -   Rewrites of "vector" functions using vctrs, including exciting updates to [`case_when()`](https://dplyr.tidyverse.org/reference/case_when.html)

 This pre-release blog post will discuss these new features in more detail.
-We feel pretty confident about them and can't wait for you to try them out, but we welcome any feedback on the [dplyr issues page](https://github.com/tidyverse/dplyr/issues).
+By releasing this post before 1.1.0 is sent to CRAN, we're hoping to get your feedback to catch any potential problems that we've missed!
+If you do find a bug, or have general feedback about the new features, we welcome discussion on the [dplyr issues page](https://github.com/tidyverse/dplyr/issues).

 You can see a full list of changes in the [release notes](https://dplyr.tidyverse.org/dev/news/index.html).
 There are many additional improvements that couldn't fit in a single blog post!